Faculty/Ph.D. Student Competition for Research, Teaching and Outreach Support

 - Travel and accommodation cost for a guest speaker

-Individual UNC Kenan-Flagler students and student clubs may apply for funding ranging from $500-$2,000 to develop and execute programs and activities that support GBC's mission of increasing the global competence of business students.
-Programs that receive support must focus on the emerging markets of Brazil, China or India.
+Individual UNC Kenan-Flagler students and student clubs may apply for funding ranging from $500-$2,000 to develop and execute programs and activities that support the Global Business Center’s mission of increasing the global competence of business students.

 Contact the center at email@example.com for more information.

 UNC's Obama-Singh 21st Century Knowledge Initiative offers grants to junior faculty in India to conduct research and create knowledge in the rapidly evolving discipline of sustainable business strategy.

 The grant program is managed by UNC Kenan-Flagler's Obama-Singh grant partner, the Indian Institute of Management Bangalore (IIMB).